Medical Assistant Skills: Clinical, Administrative, & Soft

 • Organizing the office.
 Keeping both the front office and the supplies organized is part of medical assistants’ responsibilities.
 Keeping the office or clinic clean and organized will make things easier for you and the doctors, and give you more time to care for patients.

-Soft skills are the kinds of skills that seem non-specific and unmeasurable.
+Soft skills are the kinds of interpersonal skills that seem non-specific and unmeasurable.
 Some are considered personality traits, but all can be learned and improved with practice.
 These skills require more than memorization to master.
 They must be practiced frequently.

 • Good communication.
 When working in healthcare, you need to have great communication skills.
 This prevents errors from miscommunication and keeps patients safe.
 Medical assistants need to make sure that the physician understands patient concerns and that the patients understand the physician's instructions.